Sanctions compliance policy – AEROAFFAIRES

 • Financial restrictions.

-One method of imposing sanctions is to designate a country, territory, government, individual or entity as a target for sanctions.
-For example, the US publishes a list of Specially Designated Nationals (SDNs), which includes individuals and organisations.
-In general, persons subject to US jurisdiction must freeze all SDN assets in their possession or control and must not have any relationship with or provide any service to that SDN.
-The US also imposes economic sanctions and embargoes on geographic areas and governments.
-Some programmes are global in nature and block governments and include wide-ranging trade restrictions, while others target specific individuals and organisations.
-In non-global systems, there may be broad prohibitions on dealing with countries and also against specifically named individuals and organisations.
-Most sanctions regimes prohibit actions taken to circumvent existing sanctions or to facilitate the activities of another individual or entity that may be in violation of the sanctions.
+One method of imposing sanctions is to designate a country, territory, government, individual or entity as the target of sanctions.
+For example, the United States publishes a list of Specially Designated Nationals (SDNs), which includes individuals and organizations.
+In general, persons subject to US jurisdiction must freeze all SDN assets in their possession or control, and must not have any relationship with, or provide any service to, SDN.
+The US also imposes economic sanctions and embargoes targeting specific geographic areas and governments.
+Some programs are global in nature, blocking governments and including wide-ranging trade restrictions, while others target specific individuals and organizations.
+In non-global systems, there may be broad prohibitions on doing business with countries and also against specifically named individuals and organizations.
+Most sanctions regimes prohibit actions taken to circumvent existing sanctions or to facilitate the activities of another individual or entity likely to violate sanctions.
 Employees and associates must take care not to inadvertently violate sanctions by facilitating or negotiating a transaction that would be prohibited if conducted by AEROAFFAIRES.
 Employees and associates may not facilitate, transact, approve, finance or negotiate any transaction or activity that would be prohibited if conducted by AEROAFFAIRES.
-The prohibition also includes referring a foreign national to business opportunities related to any country under global sanctions or to any person on the SDN list.
-Example: If an employee or a related person introduces a person from a sanctioned country (who is prohibited from doing business under the applicable sanctions) to a foreign national for the purpose of facilitating or promoting a business opportunity, the employee or related person would be in violation of the “facilitation” provision of the sanctions.
-Also, some sanctions regimes are extraterritorial, so they can be extended to persons abroad who cause a person in the country to violate the sanctions, such as by removing RDS identifying information from the money transfer or other commercial documents, so that a domestic person cannot properly review the transaction for sanctions violations.
+The prohibition also includes referring a foreign national to business opportunities related to any country under global sanctions or any person on the SDN list.
+Example: If an employee or related person introduces a person from a sanctioned country (who is prohibited from doing business under the applicable sanctions) to a foreign national for the purpose of facilitating or promoting a business opportunity, the employee or related person would be in violation of the “facilitation” provision of the sanctions.
+Also, some sanctions regimes are extraterritorial, so that they can be extended to persons abroad who cause a person in the country to violate the sanctions, such as by removing RDS identification information from the money transfer or other commercial documents, so that a domestic person cannot properly review the transaction for sanctions violations.

 Key principles

 The following key principles govern AEROAFFAIRES’ approach to sanctions and controls.
 All the requirements of these regulations must be taken into account.
-In the event of a dispute between the principles and the requirements, the principles shall prevail.
+In the event of any dispute between the principles and the requirements, the principles will prevail.

 • AEROAFFAIRES maintains a sanctions policy to meet the obligations of the sanctions regimes of the jurisdictions in which it operates, is registered and/or licensed.